 The VirtualLink standard has made its way onto Nvidia’s RTX 2080 and 2080 Ti graphics cards, combining video, audio, and power into one single USB Type-C port.
 That’s a big win for VR enthusiasts, and the whole venture is sure to boost adoption.
 AMD, too, is a signatory to the VirtualLink consortium, and that could mean we see VR connectors across the board in the near-future once AMD Navi arrives.

 Similarly, the OpenXR standard, developed by the Khronos Group, has similar support from the titans of the industry and aims to make hardware and software easier to develop all round.
-With a new API in tow, it’s only going to get easier for new controllers, sensors, games, applications, and headsets to communicate and work together without issue.
+With a new API in tow, it’s only going to get easier for new controllers, sensors, VR games, applications, and headsets to communicate and work together without issue.

 Steam has its own development teams hot on the case of VR, too.
 The most notable and, seemingly, near fruition project is its Knuckles controller.
 Early units just shipped out to developers, and these controllers could go a long way in creating an input device that can capture natural hand movements.
 That would bring us one step closer to a truly tangible and haptic VR experience.